American Goldfinch, birds in flight, the typical flight call (July, ME).

 to the left is the high-pitched call with the fledgling call under it

-Several typical calls of birds in my backyard (Mar, PA).
+House Finch, several typical calls by birds in my backyard (Mar, PA).

 I was trying to find a bird call that I hear each morning this Spring just before dawn.
 It sounds most like the first sound byte on your entries here, by the American Goldfinch.
 We have a lot of finches here in Fresno, CA; this call is very different from the calls they make the rest of the day.
 Unlike the sound byte you have of this bird's call at the top, I think it's call is while it's stationary, roosting in a tree before dawn.
 I never hear this particular call after dawn.
 Comments?
 Tnx!